 Speech is Shakti, but everywhere you go in the tradition, you hear the sound of men talking.
 How ironic considering that the Supreme Goddess, Vac, is the primordial sound that pervades and births all; that the letters of the Sanskrit language are called “Matrikas,” or “little mothers”; and that Devi Sarasvati is the Goddess of Speech.
 How doubly ironic in that Shiva is the Supreme Host, blissful under Kali’s feet, and utterly silent.

-Now, the male teachers I have had are far from being macho sexist pigs.
+Now, many of the male teachers I have had are far from being macho sexist pigs.
 (Hey, wait a minute, pigs are great animals!)
-My lineage was the first contemporary lineage to admit women into the order of sannyasins.
-Now there is a new generation of women teachers slowly emerging.
-However, it is still true, by and large, that men consciously or unconsciously assume the position of the definers and shapers, the speakers and writers.
+However, it is still true, by and large, that men consciously or unconsciously assume the position of the definers and shapers, the speakers, and writers.

 Every generalization has its exceptions, but as they say, these prove the rule.
 Translation: if you find yourself combing your memory for examples of men and women in your communities who do not fit these patterns, then you have succeeded in proving that the larger numbers of us do.